As Marine Corps tests viability of women in combat roles, some have already joined the ranks

 Three hundred and fifty-eight women volunteered for the enlisted infantry training course, and 122 had graduated from the course by February 2015, when Marine Corps officials determined they had enough data for their studies.
 The women who graduated were not allowed to become infantry Marines.

 The Marine Corps has denied Stars and Stripes access to and interviews with members of the experimental task force, known as the Ground Combat Element Integrated Task Force.
 Officials said only a handful of the 120 women who started out in the task force in the fall have dropped out, mainly due to injuries.

 Even as the Corps conducts these high-profile tests of female volunteers in infantry roles, dozens of other women have been smoothly and quietly integrated into units previously closed to them.

-In 2012, Capt.
+Gender a non-issue In 2012, Capt.
 Megan Selbach-Allen, now the communications officer for 1st Tanks, became one of the first women ever assigned to 3rd Combat Engineer Battalion.

 Though she didn’t volunteer for the job, she was thrilled because it meant she would get to deploy.

 Selbach-Allen’s father was in the Marine Corps just after the end of the Vietnam War and never deployed, and she wanted to avoid a similar story.